 About the Shipshewana FD

 Our fire department is always staying up-to-date with the latest training and skills to provide rapid and safe response in order to provide a safer community.
 Therefore, our department had monthly meetings and trainings for each of our volunteers.
-Our regular business meetings are first Tuesday of each month, regular refreshing and new skill learning trainings are third Thursday of each month, and our first responder trainings are each second Thursday.
+Our regular business meetings are first Tuesday of each month, regular refreshing and new skill learning trainings are third Thursday of each month.
 We also do truck check (thorough inspection of each fire truck and equipment) each week.

 By providing the most our fire department can provide, the Shipshewana Fire Department abide by this “Objective and Purpose” in the By-Laws of Shipshewana Volunteer Fire Department…